 Adverse Reactions/Side Effects of High Level of Calcium:

 - EENT: conjunctivitis, photophobia.

 - CV: arrhythmias, hypertension.
-GI: anorexia, constipation, dry mouth, liver enzymes, metallic taste, nausea, PANCREATITIS, polydipsia, vomiting, weight loss
+GI: anorexia, constipation, dry mouth, the liver enzymes, metallic taste, nausea, PANCREATITIS, polydipsia, vomiting, weight loss

 - GU: albuminuria, azotemia, polyuria.